2021 Laotian parliamentary election: Background

-The Lao People's Revolutionary Party is the sole party that can field candidates.
-During the 2016 Laotian parliamentary election the party obtained 144 of 149 total seats, with the rest won by independent candidates.
+The Lao People's Revolutionary Party was the sole party that could field candidates.
+In the 2016 parliamentary elections the party won 144 of 149 total seats, with the rest won by independent candidates.

-In total, Laos has 4,280,000 eligible voters, according to the National Election Committee.

 Electoral system

-The 149 members of the National Assembly are elected for 5 year terms from 18 multi-member constituencies with between 5 and 19 seats using the multiple non-transferable vote system.
-Candidates need to gain the support of a local authority or a mass organisation to run for office.
-In each constituency, voters vote for a list with as many candidates as there are seats to be filled, and the list with the most votes wins all of its seats.
-The seat distribution changes based on the population.
-Each province is given a minimum of five seats, and one additional seat is given for every 50,000 inhabitants starting at 250,000 inhabitants, up to a maximum of 19 seats.
+The 149 members of the National Assembly were elected for five-year terms from 18 multi-member constituencies with between five and nineteen seats using the multiple non-transferable vote system.
+Candidates needed to gain the support of a local authority or a mass organisation to run for office.
+In each constituency, voters voted for a list with as many candidates as there were seats to be filled, and the list with the most votes winning all of its seats.
+The seat distribution dependent on population; each province had a minimum of five seats, with one additional seat for every 50,000 inhabitants starting at 250,000 inhabitants, up to a maximum of 19 seats.

 In excess of 7,200 polling stations were used, with overseas voting possible in forty other countries.